Pre-Columbian Honduras: Intermediate area cultures

 The region located in the southeast of Honduras has distinctive characteristics that differentiate it from other cultural areas.
 Among these characteristics are the existence of matrilineal clans, unique funerary practices such as the ingestion of bones of deceased relatives, the use of ornaments on the edge of the ear, as well as the cultivation of coca and palms.

 Unlike Mesoamerica, this intermediate area was organized in chieftain societies in which leaders were not considered bearers of divine power, but rather their authority was based on earthly relationships.
 This sociopolitical context allowed the development of relatively complex social structures, as well as a notable advance in technology.
 The technical and artistic production of decorated ceramics, together with the development of goldsmithing and lapidary arts, stands out as evidence of a high degree of sophistication in these societies.

+A metate located in the intermediate cultural area of Honduras.

 This analysis invites us to reconsider traditional notions about social organization and cultural expression in the intermediate area, revealing a rich diversity that deserves deeper study in the context of pre-Columbian civilizations.

 Between these villages found the following: